v-community/v_by_example/examples/conditional_statements/conditional_statements.md

 ashia_age := 38

 s := if tom_age < ashia_age {
-    'Tom is the youngest'
+    "Tom is the youngest"
 } else {
-    'Ashia is the youngest'
+    "Ashia is the youngest"
 }

 print(s)